sass/sass-site/source/documentation/at-rules/forward.md

   @forward "src/list" hide list-reset, $horizontal-list-gap
 {% endcodeExample %}

-{% markdown %}
 ## Configuring Modules

 {% compatibility 'dart: "1.24.0"', 'libsass: false', 'ruby: false' %}{% endcompatibility %}

 The `@forward` rule can also load a module with [configuration][].
 This mostly works the same as it does for `@use`, with one addition: a `@forward` rule's configuration can use the `!default` flag in its configuration.
 This allows a module to change the defaults of an upstream stylesheet while still allowing downstream stylesheets to override them.

 [configuration]: /documentation/at-rules/use#configuration
-{% endmarkdown %}

 {% codeExample 'configuration' %}
   // _library.scss